 "Le Betulle" means "The Birches" in English, and it is an apt name for a beautiful course in a beautiful setting.

-And there is plenty of gentle variation in the elevation of the routing, although it is always a pleasant walk....
+There is a gentle elevation change throughout, although it is always a pleasant walk....

-Morrison did a good job with the routing, with two nines returning to the clubhouse, and good variety in the type and direction of the holes.
+Morrison did a good job with the routing, with two nines returning to the clubhouse, and variation in the type and direction of the holes.